INDAPlus21/ogronman-task-12/README.md

 ### from terminal

 1. from src-folder use `javac *.java`
-2. from src-folder use `java OgronmanSorting`
+2. from src-folder use `java CellularAutomata`